Focal Stellia Headphones Review

 - More upper-level detail than the Elegia

 - Its smoother yet has the analytical detail similar to the Utopia.

 - Beryllium, Beryllium, Beryllium, that's what makes the difference.

-I did not like the sound of Beryllium in the early days of Focal speaker technology but since picking up the Sopra 2 speakers in the showroom, I am a convert.
+I didn't like the sound of Beryllium in the early days of Focal speaker technology, but since picking up the Sopra 2 speakers in the showroom I am a convert.
 The Beryllium is no longer bright and it doesn't ring like the early inverted tweeters did to my ears.
 I am loving the Stellia.

 Focal Stellia vs Utopia Sound Quality